 I’ve been working on my body language for a long time.
 It’s not perfect, but it gets the job done.
 Growing up a shy, insecure boy left me with almost no opportunities in college (in romantic life and job life).
 After being unemployed for a bit, I decided to improve my soft skills.

 I was watching the The Office (US version) one day, and I realized how much office romance goes on in that show.
 I knew it’s a fictional TV show, but that show was a social commentary on what goes on at today’s offices.
 I also read an article saying that about 40% of the workers had an office romance.

 After college, single people have limited options on finding a date.
-They spend most of their time at work and less time marketing themselves the right way.
+They spend most of their time at work and less time on learning how to do social media, digital marketing and other self promotional strategies the right way.
 So it’s logical that people find their love at their workplace.
 Is that a good idea?
 Most of the time, the answer is no.

 I used this method when finding a job.
 This is not a magic bullet, and it might not work for you.
 But if you want to find a job, you need to take aggressive steps.
 Finding a job can be a job itself.
 So if you’re stuck, try out these steps.